nswaswaJim/oahuv1/olympus.md

-During breaks in clouds can see the East side.
+During breaks in clouds can see the East side towards Kailua/Kaneohe.
 If zoomed you can pick out some details.

 <p><img src="../oahuv1/images/olympuskailuaview.JPG" alt="Kailua side" height="300px" /></p>